 If you been injured in a motor vehicle accident that was caused by someone who did not have adequate insurance or no insurance at all, call us.
-We can help.
+An auto accident lawyer can help.

 Should You Settle Your Auto Accident Claim By Yourself?

 The answer to that question might be yes when injuries are minimal and little or no medical treatment was involved.
 If medical benefits have been paid by a health insurance company or your own auto insurance company, you'll have to make sure that they get reimbursed out of the settlement.

 However, most often an injured party will be more fairly compensated with the assistance of an attorney – even after paying legal fees and expenses.
 This is especially true if you have significant medical bills.
 Your attorney has a better chance of obtaining adequate compensation and being able to negotiate with your health or auto insurance carrier to reduce subrogation claims that will be asserted.

 When injuries are significant, your attorney will work with your medical providers to ensure that the insurance company knows of any and all injuries, permanent limitations and/or permanent injuries.
 You might also be entitled to compensation from your own auto insurance carrier – something that is often overlooked by a person when settling the case on their own.

 Dealing with a sophisticated auto insurance carrier in the settlement of a personal injury claim is not something that should be taken lightly.
 Consultation with an attorney is highly recommended.
 Insurance adjusters are trained to resolve cases quickly and for small sums of money even when the accident was significant.
 Insurance companies like to settle claims quickly because oftentimes these cases are settled before the person knows the extent of their injuries.